- Driver’s licence and record

-If your employees drive for work, you need to make sure that it is legal and safe for them to do so.
-Learn how to check their driver’s licence and record, and assess their skills, below.
+If your employees drive for work, you need to make sure it is legal and safe for them to do so.
+Learn how to check their driver’s licence and record, and assess their skills.
 Our SkillCheck driver assessment tool can help you.

 Driver’s licence and record

 Follow these steps with current and future employees:

 Check the issue and expiry dates to see if their BC licence is valid.
 Then, check the licence class against ICBC codes to make sure it’s correct for the vehicles they will drive.
 For example, they will need a special endorsement to tow certain trailer sizes and setups.